 who received the name of his father through its Germanic translation -\wulfa - Rom-(w)ulf, who was comes palatii at the court of Childebert II in Metz/Reims and later became bishop of Reims.
-With the decision to translate Lupus into the Germanic wulf the family also decided for a different tradition of namegiving, that of zweigliedrige Personennamen (two tier system).
-This had already been the case for Lupus' brother Magnulf where the two parts of the name could have been interpreted as \Magan-wulfa 'Power-wolf' or as a combination of a Germanic wulf with the Latin magnus - 'great'.
-This tradition was passed on to the next generation as Lupus' son was named Romulf which could be interpreted either as a combination of the Germanic wulf with Roma or as a combination of two Germanic parts as Hromawulfa - 'glory-wolf'.
-It might well be that Romaric, the founder of the monastery of Remiremont, was a descendant of the family of Lupus and Romulf.
-If this was the case, then it was that part of the name, which obviously played around with the Latin and Germanic meanings, that was passed on to the next generation.
+98 With the decision to translate Lupus into the Germanic wulf the family also decided for a different tradition of namegiving, that of zweigliedrige Personennamen (two tier system).
+99 This had already been the case for Lupus' brother Magnulf where the two parts of the name could have been interpreted as \Magan-wulfa 'Power-wolf' or as a combination of a Germanic wulf with the Latin magnus - 'great'.
+This tradition was passed on to the next generation as Lupus' son was named Romulf which could be interpreted either as a combination of the Germanic wulf with Roma or as a combination of two Germanic parts as Hrōmawulfa - 'glory-wolf'.
+100 It might well be that Romaric, the founder of the monastery of Remiremont, was a descendant of the family of Lupus and Romulf.
+101 If this was the case, then it was that part of the name, which obviously played around with the Latin and Germanic meanings, that was passed on to the next generation.
 In any case, the naming strategies of the family show its members indeed as cultural brokers between the Roman and Germanic worlds, although clearly not in the way Venantius Fortunatus had suggested.
+102

 Gregory knew Lupus and his son Romulf, and they both appear in his Histories too.
-But the history of the family leads us into a social milieu very different from that of Gregory of Tours.
+103 But the history of the family leads us into a social milieu very different from that of Gregory of Tours.
 They and their descendants became a well-established group among the governing classes of the Eastern and South-Eastern parts of the Merovingian kingdom.
 It was a milieu in which a very different history from that of Gregory originated, the chronicle of Fredegar.
 The compilers of the chronicle wrote their history more than a generation after Gregory's death in 594, but they knew Gregory's Histories well, at least in their Merovingian six-book version, which was quite popular throughout the Merovingian period.
-The compilers of Merovingian history in Gaul until the end of the sixth century.
+104 The compilers used this abbreviated version as a source for their own narrative of the first centuries of Merovingian history in Gaul until the end of the sixth century.
 But in their excerpts from the text they reworked Gregory's text comprehensively and literally turned Gregory's historical vision upside down.
 The oldest extant redaction of the chronicle was

-Pietri/Heijmans 2013, vol. 2, 1626-1629.
+Pietri/Heijmans 2013, vol. 2, 1626 - 1629.